janbujanowski/markdown-cv/index.md

 Software Developer, Master of Engineering, Warsaw University of Life Sciences

 <div id="webaddress">
-<a href="jan.bujanowski@gmail.com@applesdofall.org">jan.bujanowski@gmail.com</a>
+<a href="jan.bujanowski@gmail.com">jan.bujanowski@gmail.com</a>
 | +48 506 803 600
 </div>

 ## About me

-​Last 5 years I’ve been dedicating my free time into researching AI possibilities in assisting trading indicators and I am very keen on joining quantitative development teams to mutually evolve the system capabilities.
+​Last 5 years I’ve been dedicating my free time into researching AI possibilities in assisting trading indicators and I am very keen on joining quantitative development teams to finally mix my passion with proffesional career.
 It has always been my interest however it took some time to develop necessary skills and experience which I believe I have finally acquired.
 While my main field of experience remains in .NET technologies, during my 10 years career I have faced various challenges and I was never afraid to step out into the new unknowns.
 I have worked with both corporations and small startup-like companies, as well as non-profit organizations, where I learned about different stages and methods of projects’ development.
 I took part in projects not only as a programmer, but executing responsibilities of an architect, team leader, and administrator/dev-ops, which helped me to deal with problems at any stage of product delivery regardless if it's a technical, procedural or external obstacle.
 Please see details of my experience in a brief summary below

 ## Education and training